How to Choose a Dallas TX Misdemeanor Lawyer: What First-Time Offenders Need to Know

 Deferred Disposition or Deferred Adjudication

-These outcomes do not automatically erase the case, but they may later allow record sealing.
+These outcomes do not automatically erase the case, and sealing may be available later only if the case and offense qualify under Texas law.

 Charge Reduction